 Volunteers are an essential part of the Hunterdon Hospice team.
-They are the cornerstone of Hospice care and provide a lifeline to the community for patients and their families.
+They are the cornerstone of hospice care and provide a lifeline to the community for patients and their families.
 Volunteers tell us that this is life-affirming work.
 They experience moments of humor, laughter and friendship.
 Patients teach them about life and how to live with courage, dignity and hope.
 Families tell us that the volunteers provide valuable support that they did not always realize they needed.

 Here are some comments about volunteers from our families:

-- My spouse’s appreciation for the Hospice Volunteer goes above and beyond praise.
+- My spouse’s appreciation for the hospice volunteer goes above and beyond praise.
 The volunteer was ready and willing to do what was needed.
 She kept him focused and his morale vital till the end.
 Thank God for her!
 We’re forever grateful.

 - The volunteers were Mom’s social “life line.”
 She looked forward to their visits, was very excited and happy on the days that they came.
-They are incredible assets to Hospice!!
+They are incredible assets to hospice!!

 - The volunteer was excellent.
 She allowed us to rest and recharge.

-As a hospice volunteer your contribution can come in many ways, from lending clerical and office support, participating in our fundraising events, reaching out to educate the community, or supporting patients and family caregivers.
+As a hospice volunteer, your contribution can come in many ways, from lending clerical and office support, participating in our fundraising events, reaching out to educate the community, or supporting patients and family caregivers.
 Whatever role you choose to play, no matter how small or large, your contribution will be immeasurable to the hospice program.

-All volunteers are required to attend an extensive training program offered by Hunterdon Hospice, which is usually offered 2 times a year.
+All volunteers are required to attend an extensive training program offered by Hunterdon Hospice, which is usually offered twice a year.
 The training is designed to educate on hospice and the services we provide, as well as prepare volunteers to visit with patients and their families.
 Issues addressed include pain management, grief and bereavement, active listening, and the meaning of illness to the patient and their families.